stephensong/AssemblyScript/README.md

  --noTreeShaking    Whether to disable built-in tree-shaking.

  --noImplicitConversion  Whether to disallow implicit type conversions.

+ --noRuntime        Whether to exclude the runtime.

+ --exportRuntime, -e  Runtime functions to export, defaults to 'malloc' and 'free'. [multiple]

  --help, -h         Displays this help message.
 ```